Arksine/moonraker/docs/configuration.md

 #    devices.
 The timer may be a floating point value for gpio types, it should
 #    be an integer for all other types.
 The default is no timer is set.
 #
+# *** The following options apply to "rf" devices ***
+on_code:
+off_code:
+#   Valid binary codes that are sent via the RF transmitter.
+#   For example: 1011.
+#
+# *** The following options apply to "tplink_smartplug" devices ***
 address:
+#   A valid ip address or hostname for the tplink device.
+"Power Strips" can
+#   be controlled by including the socket index  in the ip address.
+For example,
+#   to control socket index 1:
+#     192.168.1.127/1
+#   This parameter must be provided.
 port:
-#   The above options are used for "tplink_smartplug" devices.
-The
-#   address should be a valid ip or hostname for the tplink device.
-#   The port should be the port the device is configured to use.
-#   "Power Strips" can be controlled by including the socket index
-#   in the ip address.
-For example, to control socket index 1:
-#     192.168.1.127/1
-#    The address must be provided.
-The port defaults to 9999.
+#   The port to connect to.
+Default is 9999.
 #
+# *** The following options apply to "tasmota" devices ***
+#   Note:
+#   If your single-relay Tasmota device switches on/off successfully,
+#   but fails to report its state, ensure that 'SetOption26' is set in
+#   Tasmota.
 address:
+#   A valid ip address or hostname for the tasmota device.
+This parameter
+#   must be provided.
 password:
+#   A password used to authenticate requests.
+Default is no password.
 output_id:
-#   The above options are used for "tasmota" devices.
-The
-#   address should be a valid ip or hostname for the tasmota device.
-#   Provide a password if configured in Tasmota (default is empty).
-#   Provided an output_id (relay id) if the Tasmota device supports
+#   The output_id (or relay id) to use if the Tasmota device supports
-#   more than one (default is 1).
+#   more than one output.
+Default is 1.
-#   If your single-relay Tasmota device switches on/off successfully,
-#   but fails to report its state, ensure that 'SetOption26' is set in
-#   Tasmota.
 #
+#  *** The following options apply to "shelly" devices ***
 address:
+#   A valid ip address or hostname for the shelly device.
+This parameter
+#   must be provided.
 user:
+#   A user name to use for request authentication.
+If no password is set
+#   the the default is no user, otherwise the default is "admin".
 password:
+#   The password to use for request authentication.
+The default is no
+#   password.
 output_id:
-#   The above options are used for "shelly" devices.
-The
-#   address should be a valid ip or hostname for the Shelly device.
-#   Provide a user and password if configured in Shelly (default is empty).
-#   If password is set but user is empty the default user "admin" will be used
-#   Provided an output_id (relay id) if the Shelly device supports
+#   The output_id (or relay id) to use if the Shelly device supports
-#   more than one (default is 0).
+#   more than one output.
+Default is 1.
 #
+# *** The following options apply to "homeseer" devices ***
 address:
+#   A valid ip address or hostname for the homeseer device.
+This parameter
+#   must be provided.
 device:
-user:
-password:
-#   The above options are used for "homeseer" devices.
-The
-#   address should be a valid ip or hostname for the homeseer controller.
-#   "device" should be the ID of the device to control.
+#   The ID of the device to control.
-#   To find out the ID, in the HomeSeer UI, click on the device you want to
+#   To find out the ID in the HomeSeer UI, click on the device you want to
 #   control (Make sure to click the sub-device that actually has On/Off
 #   buttons).
 And then go to the "status/graphics" tab and it should list
 #   "ID" in the "advanced information" section.
-#   Provide a user and password with access to "device control"
-#   and at least the specific device you want to control
+This parameter must be
+#   provided.
+user:
+#   The user name for request authentication.
+This default is "admin".
+password:
+#   The password for request authentication.
+The default is no password.
 #
+#  *** The following  options apply to "homeassistant" devices ***
 address:
+#   A valid ip address or hostname for the Home Assistant server.
+This
+#   parameter must be provided.
 port:
+#   The port the Home Assistant server is listening on.
+Default is 8123.
 device:
+#   The device ID of the switch to control.
+This parameter must be provided.
 token:
+#   A token used for request authorization.
+This paramter must be provided.
 domain:
-#   The above options are used for "homeassistant" devices.
-The
-#   address should be a valid ip or hostname for the homeassistant controller.
-#   "device" should be the ID of the switch to control.
-#   "domain" is the class of device set managed by homeassistant, defaults to "switch".
+#   The class of device managed by Home Assistant.
+Default is "switch".
+status_delay: 1.0
+#   The time (in seconds) to delay between requesting a device to turn
+#   on/off and requesting its current status.
+This is a workaround used
+#   to validate that Home Assistant has successfully toggled the device,
+#   as the API is currently broken on their end.
+Default is 1 second.
 #
+#  *** The following options apply to "loxone" devices ***
 address:
+#   A valid ip address or hostname for the Loxone server.
+This
+#   parameter must be provided.
 user:
+#  The user name used for request authorization.
+The default is "admin".
 password:
+#  The password used for request authorization.
+The default is "admin".
 output_id:
-#   The above options are used for "loxone smart home miniserver v1 " devices.
-#   The address should be a valid ip or hostname for the loxone miniserver v1
-#   device.
-All entries must be configured in advance in the loxone config.
-#   Provide a user and password configured in loxone config.
-#   The output_id is the name of a programmed output, virtual input or virtual
+#   The name of a programmed output, virtual input or virtual
-#   output in the loxone config his output_id (name) may only be used once in
+#   output in the loxone configuration.
+The default is no output id.
-#   the loxone config
-#
-on_code:
-off_code:
-#   The above options are used for "rf" devices.
-The
-#   codes should be valid binary codes that are send via the RF transmitter.
-#   For example: 1011.
 ```

 !!!
 Tip